 A Maneuver is any action the character performs to gain advantage over the scene—be it to test the stance of their enemies, analyze the battlefield for strategic advantage, or to intimidate your foes through physical prowess.

 Simple Charms, Powers, and other effects that do not deal damage are considered to be a Maneuver.

 The one hard and fast rule of a Maneuver is that it cannot deal damage—that is a Strike.
 Knocking back a character through a wall, shattering the wall is a Maneuver.
 Knocking back a character into a wall, shattering their bones, is a Strike.
-(Knocking them back into the wall, breaking it and shattering their bones would be a Combined Manuever Strike, taking 2 Actions).
+(Knocking them back into the wall, breaking it and shattering their bones would be a Maneuver and Strike actions, which would narratively be combined together.

 Many combat powers will call for something to happen “on hit”.
 If not specifically calling out a Strike, this can also include Maneuvers that target the specified Difficulty involving physical contact between the two characters/their weapons.
 For example, knocking back a character with a kick.(or specified difficulty, such as Block and Evasion).